An Post Group Privacy Statement

 - to facilitate you in accessing your accounts online in a secure manner where we have agreed to give you access to our online service; and

-- to contact you if required in connection with, or to deal with queries, complaints or suggestions in relation to, the services we provide to you, and your accounts or transactions on or relating to your accounts;
+- to contact you if required in connection with, or to deal with queries, including queries that you make through Webchat, complaints or suggestions in relation to, the services we provide to you, and your accounts or transactions on or relating to your accounts;

 - for compliance with our legal obligations, including: